Svetlana Kuznetsova: 2016: Miami Open final; return to the top 10, and WTA Finals semifinal

 The Russian reached the fourth round in singles at the French Open, losing to eventual champion Garbiñe Muguruza.
 In doubles, she partnered with Margarita Gasparyan to reach the semifinals.
 This became her best Grand Slam doubles result since 2012 Australian Open, and her best French Open doubles result since 2004.
 By reaching the fourth round of the Wimbledon, where she lost to Serena Williams, she ensured herself a place in the top ten for the first time since 2010.
 Then at the Rogers Cup, the Russian reached the quarterfinal where she was beaten by Halep.

 Kuznetsova qualified to the 2016 Summer Olympics in singles and doubles.
-In doubles she should have partner with Gasparyan, but the young tennis player cited her injury; she was replaced by Daria Kasatkina.
+In doubles she should have partnered with Gasparyan, but the young tennis player cited her injury; she was replaced by Daria Kasatkina.
 Kuznetsova reached the third round in singles and the quarterfinal in doubles.
 She again reached the quarterfinal in a Premier 5 tournament, doing so in Cincinnati.
 At the US Open, Kuznetsova suffered a disappointing loss against resurgent Caroline Wozniacki despite leading 4–0 in the first set.

 Kuznetsova rebounded at the Wuhan Open, reaching the semifinals which boosted her hopes to qualify for the WTA Finals for the first time since 2009.
 This run included defeating defending champion Venus Williams and Agnieszka Radwańska, after saving match point.
 She then lost to fellow Singapore contender Dominika Cibulková in a tight three set match.
 At the China Open, Kuznetsova received a bye into the second round due to her impressive performance at Wuhan.
 She defeated Misaki Doi but lost to yet another Singapore Contender Madison Keys in the third round.
 Being the favourite for the title in Tianjin after top seed Agnieszka Radwańska withdrew from her quarterfinal match, Kuznetsova disappointingly lost to Alison Riske in the semifinals.
 This would have kept her out of Singapore, until Serena Williams withdrew from Singapore and that left a spot up to grabs.